sogangCSmaster/bluebird/README.md

 Simple push notification receiver app for both ios and android.

-**Blue Bird is an open source mobile application that makes easier for developers to give Push Notifications to the app when needed.**
+**Blue Bird is an open source mobile application that makes easier for developers to give "Push Notifications" to the app when needed.**

 For examples